philip-papasavvas/src/README.md

 - Augmented Dickey Fuller (ADF) test for unit roots, with null hypothesis, h<sub>0</sub> : &alpha; = 0.05, of non-stationary.
 Compute p-values for given threshold, default &alpha; = 0.05.
-  \s Within this method skewness and kurtosis is calculated, to be compared with the assumption of normal returns.
+  Within this method skewness and kurtosis is calculated, to be compared with the assumption of normal returns.
 - *Development*
     - [ ] *Translate this into a Jupyter Notebook to display the theory behind the ADF test, and list the hypotheses*